jasminsanchezz/azure-network-protocols/README.md

 <p>
 Add to the “Domain Admins” Security Group.
-Log out / close the connection to DC-1 and log back in
+Log out / close the connection to and log back in.
 </p>
 <img width="506" alt="Screen Shot 2025-02-20 at 11 46 42 PM" src="https://github.com/user-attachments/assets/5a26dce2-4256-4432-bf50-1337ffa23ec8" />